pallets-eco/flask-security-3.0/docs/customizing.rst

 Each template is passed a template context object that includes values for any links that are required in the email.
-If you require more values in the templates you can specify an email context processor with the ``mail_context_processor`` decorator.
+If you require more values in the templates, you can specify an email context processor with the ``mail_context_processor`` decorator.
 For example::

     security = Security(app, user_datastore)